sul-dlss/blacklight_heatmaps/README.md

 }
 ```

-Though Solr seems to not be able to handle multivalued points without an accompanying geometry.
+Solr does not seem to be able to handle multivalued points without an accompanying geometry.

 Additional formats could be added by extending `BlacklightHeatmaps::GeometryParser`